gvergnaud/evolui/README.md

 ## Features

 * **Async** — evolui magically understands `Observables` and `Promises`.
 Just put them where they need to be displayed and, when they update, your UI will be refreshed for you.
-* **Virtual DOM** — evolui has a fast virtualDOM diffing algorithm and do the less work possible by only updating the closest node from the values that changed.
+* **Virtual DOM** — evolui has a fast virtual DOM diffing algorithm and do the less work possible by only updating the closest node from the values that changed.
 * **Components** — You can build large applications by splitting its complexity inside encapsulated and predictable components.
 * **Tiny** — The API surface is very small and the whole library is only `4kB` gziped.